Wine Making At Waterkloof Wines

 As Nadia says “the wines from Waterkloof express what is in the vineyard”, and in my opinion that is the most important reason why these wines are some of the ones of choice at my table.

-Disclaimer: I was invited to attend the media lunch by Random Hat Communications as a guest of Waterkloof Wine Estate.
+Disclosure: I was invited to attend the media lunch for Wine Making At Waterkloof Wines, by Random Hat Communications as a guest of Waterkloof Wine Estate.
 I was not asked to blog about my experience.
 This post is in line with my blogging policy.

 Dave and I are away in France and we will be back at work on the 1st of October.
 I will start replying to blog comments then.
 You can read our daily diary of our trip by clicking here.